lyjacky11/CarDealershipSimulator2/README.md

 # CarDealershipSimulator2
-Simulates a car dealership inventory system using classes, objects and inheritance.
+Simulates a car dealership inventory system using Collections, FileIO, and exception handling.

 ## Features